-Due to the decreasing cost of integrated inertial/visual sensor rigs, visual-inertial navigation system (VINS), which fuses high-rate inertial readings from an IMU and images of the surrounding environment from a camera, has gained great popularity in 6 degree-of-freedom (DoF) motion tracking for mobile devices and autonomous robots - such as micro aerial vehicles (MAV) (Shen et al. 2014), self-driving cars (Heng et al. 2019), unmanned ground vehicles (UGV) (Zhang et al. 2021; Lee et al. 2020) and smart phones (Li and Mourikis 2013a; Guo et al. 2014) - during the past decades (Huang 2019).
-Many efficient and robust VINS algorithms based on filtering (Mourikis and Roumeliotis 2007; Li and Mourikis 2013a; Wu et al. 2015; Geneva et al. 2020; Eckenhoff et al. 2021) or batch least squares solver (Leutenegger et al. 2015; Forster et al. 2017; Qin et al. 2018; Usenko et al. 2020; Campos et al. 2021) techniques have been developed in recent years to address this pose estimation problem.
+Due to the decreasing cost of integrated inertial/visual sensor rigs, visual-inertial navigation system (VINS), which fuses high-rate inertial readings from an IMU and images of the surrounding environment from a camera, has gained great popularity in 6 degree-of-freedom (DoF) motion tracking for mobile devices and autonomous robots - such as micro aerial vehicles (MAV) [1], self-driving cars [2], unmanned ground vehicles (UGV) [3, 4] and smart phones [5, 6] - during the past decades [7].
+Many efficient and robust VINS algorithms based on filtering [8, 5, 9, 10, 11] or batch least squares solvers [12, 13, 14, 15, 16] have been developed in recent years to address this pose estimation problem.

 There are many factors which attribute to VINS performance, such as visual feature tracking/triangulation, velocity/biases initialization and sensor calibration.
-Among them, robust and accurate sensor calibration - including the rigid transformation between sensors (spatial calibration), time offset between IMU-camera (temporal calibration), image line readout time for rolling shutter (RS) cameras, and IMU/camera intrinsics - is crucial, especially when plugand-play visual-inertial sensor rigs with widely available off-the-shelf low-cost IMUs and rolling shutter cameras are deployed.
-In addition, sensor calibration itself can vary due to extended usage, sensor failure replacement and environmental effects such as varying temperature, humidity, vibrations, non-rigid mounting, and among others.
-For example, IMU biases and intrinsics suffer from the temperature and humidity changes (Li et al. 2014), and rigid transformation between IMU and camera can vary if the sensor is replaced or subjected to vibration.
-As such, online sensor self-calibration in VINS has attracted significant attentions and research efforts (Li and Mourikis 2013a; Guo
+Among them, robust and accurate sensor calibration - including the rigid transformation between sensors (spatial calibration), time offset between IMU-camera (temporal calibration), image line readout time for rolling shutter (RS) cameras, and IMU/camera intrinsics - is crucial, especially when plug-and-play visualinertial sensor rigs with widely available off-the-shelf low-cost IMUs and rolling shutter cameras are deployed.
+In addition, sensor calibration itself can be changed due to extended usage, sensor replacement and environmental effects such as varying temperature, humidity, vibrations, non-rigid mounting, and among others.
+For example, IMU biases and intrinsics suffer from the temperature and humidity changes [17], and rigid transformation between IMU and camera can vary if the sensor is replaced or subjected to vibration.
+As such, online sensor self-calibration in VINS has attracted significant attentions and research efforts [5, 6, 18, 11, 19] in recent years, due to its potential to handle poor prior calibration or calibration changes, which can degrade the state estimate accuracy in the case that these calibrations are treated to be true.
+System observability analysis for VINS with online IMU-camera [20, 21, 22] or IMU/camera intrinsic [23, 19] calibration has also been carried out to show that these calibration parameters can be identified given fully excited motions.
+However, complete analysis for VINS with full calibration parameters - including IMU/camera intrinsics, IMU-camera rigid transformation, temporal time offset, and camera RS readout time - is still absent from the existing literature.